 Big Ben is perhaps the most famous icon of London.
 Almost every film with a scene set in London will introduce the location a shot of Big Ben taken from the River Thames.

 Big Ben is actually the name of the great bell which chimes the hours inside the clock tower of the Palace of Westminster but the tower itself has come to be known by the name.
-More in Facts about London This Palace was constructed in 1859 for the House of Commons and the House of Lords, and so it is usually known to the British as the Houses of Parliament.
+More in Facts about London This Palace was constructed in 1859 for the House of Commons and the House of Lords, as a meeting place Palace of Westminster is the meeting place of the Parliament of the United Kingdom.

 The building including the tower was designed by AWN Pugin who was at that time more famous for his writings.
 Pugin believed that the “pointed” architecture of Christian Churches – was morally superior to the classical styles popular at the time.
 No surprise then that the entire Gothic Revival building is decorated to copy English mediaeval church design.

 The Palace of Westminster has been a UNESCO World Heritage Site since 1987.
 Currently, the building is in scaffolding and this is nothing new, there has been no time since it was built that at least some part of the building has not been scaffolded for repairs.

 The 300 ft tower, designed by English architect Augustus Pugin, features four clock dials 23 feet in diameter.
 Despite being renamed the Elizabeth Tower for Queen Elizabeth II’s Diamond Jubilee, the clock tower is still known as Big Ben.
 No trip to the City of Westminster would be complete without stopping by at this famous landmark building.